JoinColony/colonyJS/docs/_API_ColonyClient.md

 ### `bootstrapColony.send({ users, amounts }, options)`

 Bootstrap the colony by giving an initial amount of tokens and reputation to selected addresses.
-This function can only be called by the address assigned the `ROOT_ROLE` when the `taskCount` for the colony is equal to `0`.
+This function can only be called by the address assigned the colony `ROOT` role when the `taskCount` for the colony is equal to `0`.

 **Input**